0xbow-io/asp-aztec-bridge/docs/assets/sequence.md

 7. The Privacy Pool Token Portal requests a compliance proof for the set of returned records.
 8. The ASP ZKP Generator computes the proof to confirm compliance.
 9. If the proof is non-compliant, the Privacy Pool Token Portal cancels the withdrawal request.
-10. If the proof is compliant, the User creates an auth witness for token burn.
+10. If the proof is compliant, continue with the withdrawal flow.
+The User creates an auth witness for token burn.
 11. The withdrawal initiation process is then continued for the user to receive the tokens on L1.